shaynefw/marketbell/README.md

 ![Market Bell Interface](./assets/image/screenshot.png)

-*Note: Replace the image above with a screenshot of your actual application.
-Create a folder named "assets" in your repository and upload your screenshot there as "screenshot.png".*

 1.  **Open the Application**: Navigate to the deployed link.
 2.  **Select a Schedule**: Use the dropdown to select "US Stocks" (9:30 - 4:00) or "US Futures" (9:30 - 5:00).
 3.  **Customize (Optional)**: Manually adjust the times if you trade specific hours.